• Skip to primary navigation

 Hand dominance is also something that most children have decided on by age 4.
 If your child tends to use both hands for writing, take a look and see which hand they typically start an activity with.
 If it is their right hand, then they need to use that hand for the entire activity.

 If it is their left hand, then the same thing.
 When you allow your child to switch hands throughout a writing activity, this does two things.
-It does not force them into choosing a dominate hand and it also can signal that their fine motor strength in that hand is not strong enough.
+It does not force them into choosing a dominant hand and it also can signal that their fine motor strength in that hand is not strong enough.

 If you notice that your child is switching hands a lot during writing activities, then focusing on fine motor strengthening activities is important.
-In particular ones that mimic the proper way to hold a pencil.
+In particular, ones that mimic the proper way to hold a pencil.
 Using fine motor tweezers or tongs in fine motor activities would be a great activity to focus on.

 3 Tips for Fixing Pencil Grasp